Summit Workshops & Speakers

 Dr. Silva is an Assistant Professor in the Plant Pathology Department at the University of Wisconsin-Madison.
 Her research and extension program focuses on sustainable and organic cropping systems, including cover crops and cover crop-based no-till production, the impact of organic management on soil biological and physical properties.
 Her teaching responsibilities include, “Food, Sustainability, and Climate Change” and “Organic System Health”.
 With Anders Gurda, Erin has launched a comprehensive organic grain training program for farmers in the upper Midwest, “OGRAIN”.
 Erin works closely with organic farmers and industry members both in Wisconsin and the U.S. and serves as co-facilitator of the Wisconsin Organic Advisory Council.

-Is Food Safety/GAPs Program Director at QCS.
 Mario earned his Ph.D. from Texas A&M University.
-Mario has more than 17 years of experience working in high managerial positions and commands a high level of experience in supervision and coordination of private/public and private/private collaborations, project/budget management, project development, R&D+I, and technical directing and marketing.
+Mario has more than 17 years of experience working in high managerial positions and commands a high level of experience in supervision and coordination of private/public and private/private collaborations, project development, R&D+I, and technical directing and marketing.
+Mario enjoys collaborating in the food production sector working with vertically integrated companies and small producers in developed and emerging economies globally.
+He also has extensive aquaculture / food safety-GAPs and organic auditing experience in European, American and Asian countries.

 Jennifer is an Extension Specialist with the UF/IFAS Entomology & Nematology Department.
 She has been involved in research, teaching and Extension on integrated pest management for over 20 years.
 She supports the utilization and development of educational material for state and county Extension faculty and agricultural and urban clientele.
 She is the Featured Creatures project coordinator and editor and the UF/IFAS Entomology and Nematology Department newsletter editor.
 Ancillary projects include the support of the Natural Area Teaching Lab (NATL), and activities relating to olive pest management, community sustainability, agricultural biosecurity, and landscape IPM.